alpo22/react-notes/testing/Custom hook.md

 ## Testing a custom hook

+> Won't often need to do this; you'll test the component that _uses_ the custom hook.

-> Make a fake component that uses the custom hook to gain access to it.
+Can be accomplished by making a fake component that uses the custom hook to gain access to it.

 ```javascript